 Examples of our data protection team experience

-- Advising clients on the Data Protection Act 2018 and changes to data protection laws following Brexit.
+- Advising clients on the Data Protection Act 2018 and the UK GDPR following Brexit.

 - Assisting clients on how data protection laws impact direct marketing efforts and helping clients structure their marketing to comply with data protection laws and The Privacy and Electronic Communications (EC Directive) Regulations 2003 as well as other legal issues.

 - Updating standard form customer contracts to include data protection clauses to make the contracts compliant with data protection law.

 - Updating DFID’s standard terms and conditions for suppliers to include extensive provisions dealing with data protection and privacy.